 Business Trip Packing List

-Suits | I prefer a pantsuit and swear by Theory’s blazer and pant sets.
-The quality is fantastic and they typically make the same suit cuts available in a variety of fabrics so you can mix and match bottoms and jackets.
-I usually get 2 blazers, one buttoned and one opened and 2 bottoms, one slight boot cut pants and one straight leg so I can get more wear out of one suit.
+I usually bring along 2 blazers, one buttoned and one opened and 2 bottoms, one slight boot cut pants and one straight leg so I can get more wear out of one suit.

-Clothes | Personally, I think blouses are much more flattering than button down shirts for women.
 The worst is when a button accidentally pops open, or if there are gaps in between the buttons.
 Avoid all that with a feminine, clean blouse – I stick to neutral shades like white, beige, light blue, light pink, etc.

 I also recommend bringing a thicker cardigan for the plane or air conditioned conference rooms.
 A thinner cardigan can fit under a blazer or a thicker, structured cardigan can replace a suit jacket.

-Shoes | I recommend packing comfortable flats for the plane and heels.
 If you can fit it, I would bring a low heel that can last you all day (something around 2-3 inches) and a taller heel for that ‘power look' when you have a client meeting.

 I have a separate toiletry pouch to hold my travel makeup and for business trips, will usually include a light foundation, a lipstick and basic eye makeup.
-I also make sure to bring spare contacts and glasses for potential late night meetings when your eyes may dry out.

 For perfume, I fill a small travel atomizer with my favorite scent so that I have something travel friendly.
 Stick to clean, light scents that won't potentially offend anyone.

 A great tote bag that can hold a manila folder for papers is essential.
 Also pack a small notebook, extra pens and business cards.
 I usually also pack a small cross body or clutch bag for dinners.

 Travel Bags, Organizers & Electronics